tino-brst/tabs-site/src/content/tabs/dave-matthews/gravedigger.md

 Just like the intro, with a bit less hammer-ons

-'Gravedigger, when you dig my grave ...'
+"Gravedigger, when you dig my grave ..."

 e|---0-------0-----0-------------0-----|
 B|---1---0---0-----1---0---3-----0h1---|